 PAIDERASTIA: THE TUTOR IN SEX BY PARKER ROSSMAN

-The following is one of the sections of the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), entitled "Dimensions of a Complex Problem", introduced here.
+The following is one of the sections of the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), entitled "Dimensions of a Complex Problem", introduced here.
 His intention in this chapter was to give an unavoidably simplified but general idea of the different types of pederast and their prevalence.
 Actually, however, his evidence was mostly limited to what was then recent in countries with a Christian tradition.

 Paiderastia: The Tutor in Sex